Near Urbanna in Middlesex County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Education • Settlements & Settlers.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1678.

 Location.
-37° 38.304′ N, 76° 35.25′ W. Marker is near Urbanna, Virginia, in Middlesex County.
-Marker is on Old Virginia Street (County Route 602) near Town Bridge Road / Lord Mott Road (County Route 615), on the right when traveling west.
+37° 38.303′ N, 76° 35.251′ W. Marker is near Urbanna, Virginia, in Middlesex County.
+It is at the intersection of Old Virginia Street (County Route 602) and Town Bridge Road (County Route 615), on the right when traveling west on Old Virginia Street.
 Touch for map.
-Marker is in this post office area: Urbanna VA 23175, United States of America.
+Marker is at or near this postal address: 5123 Old Virginia St, Urbanna VA 23175, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Urbanna Baseball (approx. half a mile away); Wormeley-Lee-Montague House and Marble House (approx. 0.6 miles away); Urbanna School (approx. 0.6 miles away); The Grave of Arthur Lee (approx. 0.6 miles away); Arthur Lee (approx. 0.6 miles away); Landsdowne (approx. 0.6 miles away); Coca-Cola Bottling Plant (approx. 0.6 miles away); Prince George Street and Old Tavern (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Hewick (here, next to this marker); Urbanna Baseball (approx. half a mile away); Wormeley-Lee-Montague House and Marble House (approx. 0.6 miles away); Urbanna School (approx. 0.6 miles away); The Grave of Arthur Lee (approx. 0.6 miles away); Arthur Lee (approx. 0.6 miles away); Landsdowne (approx. 0.6 miles away); Coca-Cola Bottling Plant (approx. 0.6 miles away).
 Touch for a list and map of all markers in Urbanna.

 Additional commentary.